Seteco/Somorrostro/Installation.md

 - Gentoo Linux (`sudo emerge --ask netdata`)
 - Solus Linux (`sudo eopkg install netdata`)

-For other systems, or if you want the latest unreleased version, please follow these 2 steps:
+For other Linux systems, or if you want the latest unreleased version, please follow these 2 steps:

 1. [Prepare your system](#1-prepare-your-system)